-Below is a small gallery of images of old shops and trades in Waltham Abbey.
+Here is a gallery of some of the images in the Museum’s collection of Sun Street in Waltham Abbey.

-Find more images of Waltham Abbey at efdhistory.org.uk
+Find more images of Waltham Abbey and the District at efdhistory.org.uk

 Since our last update lots of changes have happened at the museum site.
 The majority of the building works are now complete and the project is on to the furnishing and decorating stage.